 We went with Robert to zoos and some of the best art museums in the West, located in San Francisco, and to scenic and historic locations in California.
 He went to Disneyland and saw me compete on world-class racetracks.
 He took music in Jr. High and then pretty much taught himself to play guitar, well.

 Clearing lots of brush, tall grass, and small trees, I created a 100-foot safe zone for fire protection around our house and pruned trees.
 It was a gigantic undertaking that took years to complete and a full-time job to maintain.
-I also gathered, cut, and split wood for our stove to heat our cottage.
-Then I rested while immersing myself in reading from my thousand-volume library.
+I also gathered, cut, and split wood for the stove that heats our cottage.

 IMG_0125